microsoft/go/eng/doc/fips/UserGuide.md

 ```

 Reader is a global, shared instance of a cryptographically secure random number generator.
-It is assigned to boring.RandReader in the crypto/rand init function, which implements `io.Reader` by using the OpenSSL function [RAND_bytes](https://www.openssl.org/docs/man3.0/man3/RAND_bytes.html).
+It is assigned to boring.RandReader in the crypto/rand init function, which implements `io.Reader` by using the OpenSSL function [RAND_bytes].

 #### func [Int](https://pkg.go.dev/crypto/rand#Int)